The E-Myth Summary: Why Most Small Businesses Fail (And How to Build One That Doesn't)

 Your 7-Step Blueprint to a Mature Business

-Ready to get started?
-Follow this blueprint to guide your business toward maturity:
+Ready to get going?
+Follow this roadmap to help your company toward maturity:

-Master Your Finances: Implement systems for tracking cash flow, profit, and expenses so you know your numbers cold.
+Master Your Finances: Apply procedures for monitoring profit, spending, and cash flow so you can know your numbers by heart

 The Bottom Line